vedinrs/ThimbleberryGenomeAssembly/workflow.md

 echo "Finished job at `date`"
 ```

+Make a new directory called /hifiasm-outfiles and place all the output files from hifiasm into it.

 ## Prepare files for Juicer

 ### Use BWA to create references

-First, convert the .gfa file of haploid 1 from the hifiasm output into a fasta file with awk (as per the [hifiasm FAQ](https://hifiasm.readthedocs.io/en/latest/faq.html)):
+Create a directory called /references.
+Convert the .gfa file of haploid 1 from the hifiasm output into a fasta file with awk (as per the [hifiasm FAQ](https://hifiasm.readthedocs.io/en/latest/faq.html)):

 ```
-awk '/^S/{print ">"$2;print $3}' test.p_ctg.gfa > test.p_ctg.fa
+awk '/^S/{print ">"$2;print $3}' /hifiasm-outfiles/thimblerry.asm.hic.hap1.p_ctg.gfa > references/thimbleberry.asm.hic.hap1.p_ctg.fa
 ```

-Next, create a directory called /references and cd into it.
+Next, cd into /references.
 Then, use BWA to index by running this job:

 ```
 #!/bin/bash